Lady Chatterley's Lover: Background

-Lawrence's life, including his wife, Frieda, and his childhood in Nottinghamshire, influenced the novel.
+Lawrence's life, including his own relationship with his upper-class wife, Frieda, and his childhood in Nottinghamshire, influenced the novel.
 According to some critics, the fling of Lady Ottoline Morrell with "Tiger", a young stonemason who came to carve plinths for her garden statues, also influenced the story.
 Lawrence, who had once considered calling the novel John Thomas and Lady Jane in reference to the male and the female sex organs, made significant alterations to the text and story in the process of its composition.

 Lawrence allegedly read the manuscript of Maurice by E. M. Forster, which was written in 1914 but published posthumously in 1971.
-That novel, although it is about a homosexual couple, also involves a gamekeeper becoming the lover of a member of the upper classes and influenced Lady Chatterley's Lover.
+That novel, although it is about a homosexual couple, also involves a gamekeeper becoming the lover of a member of the upper classes.

 Synopsis

-The story concerns a young married woman, the former Constance Reid (Lady Chatterley), whose upper-class baronet husband, Sir Clifford Chatterley, described as a handsome, well-built man, is paralysed from the waist down because of a Great War injury.
-Constance has an affair with the gamekeeper, Oliver Mellors.
+The story concerns a young married woman, the former Constance Reid (Lady Chatterley), whose upper-class baronet husband, Sir Clifford Chatterley is paralysed from the waist down because of a Great War injury.
+Constance has an affair with the gamekeeper, Oliver Mellors, which develops into a serious relationship.
 The class difference between the couple highlights a major motif of the novel.
-The central theme is Constance's realisation that she cannot live with the mind alone.
+The central theme is Constance's realisation that she cannot love with the mind alone.
 That realisation stems from a heightened sexual experience that Constance has felt only with Mellors, suggesting that love requires the elements of both body and mind.
+The novel has a somewhat open ending with Constance and Mellors facing an uncertain future, she pregnant by him, and Sir Clifford unwilling to divorce his wife.